pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

 * Experiment with some DevOps stuff.
 * Feels cool to have a server running 24x7 in your home.

-## Pure vs Impure Self-Hosting
-I understand that relying on a third-party service like Cloudflare, is not actually self-hosting of the purest form.
-But I am okay with this impurity based on the time saved and features provided.

 # Architecture
 Wanted to keep this as simple as possible.
 * The Rpi is hooked directly into my wifi router using an ethernet cable.